-The weighted average interest rates on the variable rate advances were 2.79 percent for LIBOR-based loans and 2.91 percent for Prime-based loans, and the weighted average remaining maturities were 3.3 years and 2.2 years, respectively, at December 31, 2019.
-The weighted-average interest rate on the fixed rate and adjustable rate mortgage (ARM) loans which are match funded by the Bank was 3.36 percent, and the weighted average remaining maturity was 11.2 years at December 31, 2019.
-The weighted-average interest rate on all interest-bearing notes payable was 3.30 percent and the weighted-average remaining maturity was 10.2 years at December 31, 2019.
-Gross notes payable consist of approximately 11.44 percent variable rate and 88.56 percent fixed rate portions, representing a matchfunding of the Association's loan volume at December 31, 2019.
+The weighted average interest rates on the variable rate advances were 1.47 percent for LIBOR-based loans and 1.57 percent for Prime-based loans, and the weighted average remaining maturities were 4.1 years and 2.0 years, respectively, at December 31, 2020.
+The weighted-average interest rate on the fixed rate and adjustable rate mortgage (ARM) loans which are match funded by the Bank was 2.71 percent, and the weighted average remaining maturity was 12.1 years at December 31, 2020.
+The weighted-average interest rate on all interest-bearing notes payable was 2.59 percent and the weighted-average remaining maturity was 11.2 years at December 31, 2020.
+Gross notes payable consist of approximately 10.08 percent variable rate and 89.92 percent fixed rate portions, representing a matchfunding of the Association's loan volume at December 31, 2020.
 Notes Payable to AgFirst Farm Credit Bank, as reflected on the Consolidated Balance Sheets, also includes a credit which reduces the notes payable balance and corresponding interest expense.
-The direct note itself has an annual maturity as prescribed in the GFA.
+The weighted average maturities described above are related to matched-funded loans.
+The Direct Note itself has an annual maturity as prescribed in the GFA.